 Bring all supporting documentation with you, in addition to any information you intend to discuss at the mediation.
 Being prepared is vital to achieve a full and constructive discussion.

-If you require a translator to assist you during the mediation session, you must advise the ADR Information and Support Officer or your case manager at least five business days before your booking so they can arrange for this service.
+If you require a translator to assist you during the mediation session, you must advise your ADR case manager so they can arrange for this service.
 A translator will be provided at no cost to you.

 Don’t feel rushed.
 Arrive 15 minutes before your session is due to begin.
 Most mediations take at least four to six hours and we recommend you plan for a full day.
 In some cases, mediation may take even longer.